-With the change of the Linux® initialization system (details see Changing the initialization system), the Linux® network management is also changed from the ifup/ifdown procedure with /etc/network/interfaces to the network management integrated in systemd via networkd.
+With the change of the Linux[®] initialization system (details see Changing the initialization system), the Linux[®] network management is also changed from the ifup/ ifdown procedure with /etc/network/interfaces to the network management integrated in systemd via networkd.

-This change allows to implement functions such as multiple IPs per interface, multiple gateways, VLANs and more in the medium term.
-It also increases the stability of the system when the IP is changed using Linux® tools.
+This change allows to implement functions such as multiple IPs per interface, multiple gateways, VLANs, and more in the medium term.
+It also increases the stability of the system when the IP is changed using Linux[®] tools.

 The network configuration is now handled by the networkd daemon, which is part of systemd.
-The Linux® tools ifup and ifdown no longer exist, and the file /etc/network/interfaces will no longer exist, either.
+The Linux® tools ifup and ifdown no longer exist, and the file /etc/ network/interfaces will no longer be evaluated.
 This affects all users who manually intervene in the network configuration via the /etc/network/interfaces file.
+How the conversion of the IP configuration is to be done can be found in the change notes for firmware 2025.0.